-- 12.2.11.
-The site or program administrator responsible for developing job postings shall provide the association representative with the opportunity to review and sign the list of proposed postings prior to forwarding to the Human Resource Services Division, Certificated, for editing and final posting.
-In the event that the association representative is unavailable, the administrator shall forward a copy of the postings to the Association at the same time that the postings are forwarded to the Human Resource Services Division, Certificated. - 12.2.12.
-Transfer Monitoring Process.
-The District and the Association agree to review and monitor post and bid and excessing procedures as they are implemented, to respond to inquiries from the District or the Association, to determine the date and scope of any early spring (February, March, April) postings, and to make appropriate recommendations to the Contract Administration Committee. - 12.2.13.
-Seniority After May Post And Bid.
-Transfers made after the May post and bid will continue to consider the educational needs of the District, and the qualifications and requests of the unit member.
-When all other things are equal, one (1) of the five (5) unit members with the greatest seniority, who requested the transfer and have been deemed qualified by the Human Resource Services Division, Certificated, will receive the transfer, except that a unit member who is in excess at a site will be given priority consideration within the same school level (elementary, middle level, senior high). - 12.2.14.
+For vacancies reported during this time, Human Resources will send the seven (7) unit member with the greatest seniority, who requested the transfer and have been deemed qualified by Human Resource Services Division.
+Site administrators may interview and may select one (1) of the seven (7) unit members sent by Human Resources.
+Voluntary transfers will consider the educational needs of the District and the qualifications and requests of the unit member.

+12.2.13.
 Transfers Within Early Childhood Education Programs.
 Transfers within the Early Childhood Education Programs will be processed through the District office responsible for the program.
 A listing of vacancies will be posted in each Early Childhood Education Program site.
-Human Resource Services Division, Certificated, will have posted electronically on the district's website, a list of known vacancies.
-Each posted vacancy will show location, current hours of assignment, student age level, particulars of assignment, unit member calendar, language, and other stated needs.
-When necessary, a third (3rd) post may be held in the fall. - 12.2.15.
-Unit members assigned to an Early Childhood Education Program are also entitled to participate in regular post and bid procedures established in this Section. - 12.2.16.
+Human Resource Services Division, will have posted electronically a list of known vacancies.
+Each posted vacancy will show location, current hours of assignment, student age level, particulars of assignment, including full day or am/pm session, special education blended classroom, unit member calendar, language, and other stated needs.

+- 12.2.14.
+Unit members assigned to an Early Childhood Education Program are also entitled to participate in regular post and bid procedures established in this Section. - 12.2.15.
 Excessed unit members assigned to central office programs, or other assignments not associated with levels (elementary, middle, or senior high), who have priority consideration will be given priority consideration for available positions for which they hold a current and valid credential.
 (Note: this language is a result of the grievance G-10-035.)